-- LSR0 is set as long as there is one byte in the receiver FIFO. - LSR1 LSR4 specify which error(s) have occurred.
-Character error status is handled the same way as when in the interrupt mode; the IIR is not affected since IER2 = 0. - LSR5 indicates when the THR is empty. - LSR6 indicates that both the THR and TSR are empty. - LSR7 indicates whether there are any errors in the receiver FIFO.
+- LSR0 is set as long as one byte is in the receiver FIFO. - LSR1 through LSR4 specify which error(s) have occurred.
+Character error status is handled the same way as when in the interrupt mode; the IIR is not affected since IER2 = 0. - LSR5 indicates when the THR is empty.